Ricette di Sicilia

 Cibo, cultura e tradizioni siciliane

-Marinated Neonata: a Delicate and Aromatic Sicilian Starter
+Marinated Neonata: A Delicate and Fragrant Sicilian Starter

-Discover how to prepare marinated neonata, a traditional Sicilian starter featuring tender young blue fish cured in lemon and olive oil!
+Learn how to make marinated neonata, a traditional Sicilian starter featuring young blue fish cured in lemon and olive oil!

 - 1

-Gently rinse the young fish under running water, taking care not to disturb it too much as it's very delicate.
+Gently rinse the young fish under cold running water, taking care not to stir too much to avoid breaking it up.

 - 2